-The internal assessment, which carries 20% of the final assessment score, consists of one scientific investigation that will include 10 hours of practical time.
-The individual investigation should cover a topic that is commensurate with the level of the course of study.
+The scientific investigation, which carries 20% of the final assessment score, will include 10 hours of practical time.
+This individual investigation should cover a topic that is commensurate with the level of the course of study.

 Student work is internally assessed by the teacher and externally moderated by the IBO.
-The performance in internal assessments at both SL and HL is marked against common assessment criteria, with a total mark out of 24.
+The performance in internal assessments at both SL and HL is marked against common assessment.

-SL
+- SL

-- Paper 1 (45 mins) Multiple choice (20%) - Paper 2 (1hr 15 mins) Database and extended response (40%) - Paper 3 (1hr) Short answers on required experiments and options (20%)
+- o Paper 1 (45 mins) Multiple choice (36%)

+- o Paper 2 (1hr 15 mins) Database and extended response (44%)

+- HL

-- Paper 1 (1hr) Multiple choice (20%) - Paper 2 (2hrs 15 mins) Database and extended response (36%) - Paper 3 (1hr 15mins) Short answers on required experiments and one extended question on option material (24%)
+- o Paper 1 (1hr) Multiple choice (36%)

+- o Paper 2 (2hrs 15 mins) Database and extended response (44%)